-- c.
-Data Quality at Each Level of Usage-Data that may be of appropriate quality for determination of certain assumptions within a model may not be of appropriate quality for determination of other assumptions.
-When data are combined or separated, the actuary should review the data for suitability for the purpose.
-For example, data from a benefit plan may be sufficient for setting an aggregate per capita health care cost, but not be of sufficient size to set per capita health care costs by location. - Administrative Inconsistencies-In general, the actuary may rely on the plan sponsor's representations.
-However, in the course of performing the measurement, the actuary may become aware of a significant inconsistency between administrative practice and plan documents, stated plan sponsor policies, participant communications, or applicable law (statutes, regulations, and other legally binding authority).
+(statutes, regulations, and other legally binding authority).
 Examples of areas of possible inconsistencies include: participant contribution determinations that combine claims for active and retired participants resulting in "hidden" subsidies (see section 3.5.1(d)(2)); claims payment practices including ignoring lifetime limits (see section 3.5.2(a)); Medicare integration (see section 3.7.6); and retiree group benefits program operations (see section 3.9.2(a)).
-The actuary should do the following upon becoming aware of such an inconsistency: - a. discuss the inconsistency with the plan sponsor, the administrator, or any other appropriate parties; - b. adjust the model appropriately, consistent with the purposes of the measurement; - c. document the resulting steps taken by the actuary in developing the model; and - d. disclose any significant unresolved inconsistency (see section 4.1(v)). - 3.11 Other Information from the Principal-The actuary should obtain other information from the principal necessary for the purpose of the measurement, such as accounting or funding elections. - 3.12 Projection Assumptions-In selecting projection assumptions, the actuary should consider the following: - 3.12.1 Economic Assumptions-The actuary should comply with the guidance contained in ASOP No. 27 when selecting the inflation assumption, discount rate, investment return assumption, and compensation increase assumption to be used in measuring retiree group benefits obligations.
+The actuary should do the following upon becoming aware of such an inconsistency:

+- a. discuss the inconsistency with the plan sponsor, the administrator, or any other appropriate parties; - b. adjust the model appropriately, consistent with the purposes of the measurement; - c. document the resulting steps taken by the actuary in developing the model; and - d. disclose any significant unresolved inconsistency (see section 4.1(v)). - 3.11 Other Information from the Principal-The actuary should obtain from the principal other information, such as accounting policies or funding elections, necessary for the purpose of the measurement. - 3.12 Projection Assumptions-In selecting projection assumptions, the actuary should consider the following: - 3.12.1 Economic Assumptions-The actuary should comply with the guidance contained in ASOP No. 27 when selecting economic assumptions not covered by this ASOP to be used in measuring retiree group benefits obligations.
 In applying ASOP No. 27, the actuary should take into account the purpose of the measurement, and the differences between the characteristics of retiree group benefits obligations and the characteristics of pension benefit obligations.
-For example, the discount rate selected for measuring pension benefit obligations for purposes of ASC 715- a.
-Health Care Cost Trend Rate-The health care cost trend rate reflects the change in per capita health costs over time due to factors such as inflation, medical inflation, utilization, technology improvements, definition of covered charges, leveraging caused by health plan design features not explicitly modeled, and health plan participation.
-The actuary should not reflect aging of the covered population when selecting the trend assumption for projecting future costs (see sections 3.7.7 and 3.7.8 for a discussion of "age-specific costs").
-The actuary should consider separate trend rates for major cost components such as hospital, prescription drugs, other medical services, Medicare integration, and administrative expenses.
-Even if the actuary develops one aggregate trend rate, the actuary should consider these cost components when developing the rate.

-Defined Benefit Plans - Pension may not be appropriate for measuring retiree group benefits obligations for the purposes of ASC 715-60, because the payment patterns may be different.
+For example, the discount rate selected for measuring pension benefit obligations for purposes of ASC 715-30 Defined Benefit Plans - Pension may not be appropriate for measuring retiree group benefits obligations for the purposes of ASC 715-60, because the payment patterns may be different.

-The actuary should determine what other economic assumptions are needed including the following when relevant to the calculation:
+The actuary should determine what other economic assumptions are needed, including the following when relevant to the calculation: